Tech-Leaderboard/ethnicity_gender_query/gender2_query/README.md

    GROUP BY inventor_name_first
    ```

+   If you want to use the previous queried data, please keep the data in "gender_tmp.csv"; otherwise, have better to backup old "gender_tmp.csv" for future comparison, then clear the data in "gender_tmp.csv";

-2. Run the script:
+3. Run the script:
    ```
    python run.py
    ```

-3. Repeat 2 until get all the names results
+4. Repeat step 3 until get all the names results.
+From the terminal, you can see how many names to be queried.
+And from "fail.txt", you can check which names failed to query last time.
+Repeat step 3 unitl # names to be queried is 0.

-4. Upload the data into BigQuery, and execute the SQL to merge the results.
+5. Upload the result data "gender_tmp.csv" into BigQuery, and execute the SQL to merge the results, then save the merge results into a new table with suffix gender2.
    Select example:
    ```
-   SELECT a.patent_id as patent_id,
-          a.patent_issue_date as patent_issue_date,
-          a.inventor_name_first as inventor_name_first,
-          a.inventor_name_middle as inventor_name_middle,
-          a.inventor_name_last as inventor_name_last,
-          a.city as city,
-          a.state as state,
-          a.country as country,
-          if(length(a.gender) = 0 or a.gender is null, b.gender, a.gender) as gender,
-          if(length(a.probability) = 0 or a.probability is null, b.probability, a.probability) as probability,
-          if(length(a.count) = 0 or a.count is null, b.count, a.count) as count
-   FROM [natural-venture-179401:Leaderboard.decades_cleaned_gender2] as a LEFT JOIN [natural-venture-179401:Leaderboard.gender2] as b ON a.inventor_name_first = b.inventor_name_first

-   SELECT a.application_number as application_number,
-          a.filing_date as filing_date,
-          a.uspc_class as uspc_class,
-          a.cpc4 as cpc4,
-          a.inventor_name_first as inventor_name_first,
-          a.inventor_name_middle as inventor_name_middle,
-          a.inventor_name_last as inventor_name_last,
-          a.inventor_rank as inventor_rank,
-          a.inventor_region_code as inventor_region_code,
-          a.inventor_country_code as inventor_country_code,
-          if(length(a.gender) = 0 or a.gender is null, b.gender, a.gender) as gender,
-          if(length(a.probability) = 0 or a.probability is null, b.probability, a.probability) as probability,
-          if(length(a.count) = 0 or a.count is null, b.count, a.count) as count
-   FROM [natural-venture-179401:Leaderboard.US_all_cleaned_gender2] as a LEFT JOIN [natural-venture-179401:Leaderboard.gender2] as b ON a.inventor_name_first = b.inventor_name_first

    #standardSQL
    SELECT a.*, b.gender, b.probability, b.count
    FROM `natural-venture-179401.Leaderboard.nips_cleaned` a